pupilfirst/pupilfirst/docs/users/courses.md

 ### Ended

-Courses that have passed the _course end date_.
+Courses with no _active cohorts_ are conisdered as ended.
 Such courses will be hidden form all the navigation menus in school administration interface.
 The links to school administration pages for the course can only be accessed from the courses page.

 ### Archived